 Read through the FAQ pages of various iBuyer companies and a common theme emerges: they don’t buy a property that’s in foreclosure or one being sold as a short sale.
 When a seller is in this type of situation it’s stressful and that’s where HomeGo can help.
 We worked with Daniel in Oklahoma City when he needed to sell his home to avoid foreclosure.
-Our team of licensed real estate professionals was able to make an offer and help Daniel get out of a difficult situation and make a fresh start.
+Our local agents were able to make an offer and help Daniel get out of a difficult situation and make a fresh start.

 Sellers can turn to HomeGo when there’s a need for leaseback as well.
 We’re here to make a difference and assist homeowners across the country make their move on their timeline when it’s convenient for them as a seller, not the buyer as it is with many traditional or iBuyer offers.